yhlabsai-tech/Heritiers-Berthelot/journal/README.md

 Make ./scripts/export.sh a reflex after every build session, so nothing lives only in n8n's database.
 Open question I'm holding: whether to keep this Windows stack separate from the Mac meeting-minutes pipeline, or eventually consolidate them.
 Longer term: this runs on my father's machine — move it to my own machine or a small dedicated server when the project justifies it.

+# 2026-08-08 — Mac stack rebuilt, statutes and internal rules sent

+## What I did

+Slower week overall — school holidays, and the team is scattered.
+Still, two things
+moved: the association's founding documents went out, and I rebuilt the automation stack on my own machine.

+**Association (1–8 August):**

+- Logo designed and validated by the team.
+- Statutes and internal rules finalised over the week and **sent officially today**.
+- Pace deliberately slower than in July.
+Everyone is on holiday; I'd rather have documents that hold up than documents sent fast.

+**Automation stack (Mac):**

+Rebuilt the whole chain on the MacBook — Docker Desktop → n8n + PostgreSQL →
+n8n-mcp → Claude Code + VS Code — so I stop depending on my father's Windows laptop.

+- Inspected the existing `docker-compose.yml` before touching anything.
+It was already PostgreSQL 16 with named volumes, matching the Windows architecture.
+  The migration I'd planned turned out to be unnecessary.
+- Hit an encryption-key mismatch: the `n8n_data` volume held one key, the `.env` another. n8n refuses to start in that state.
+- Lost the n8n password.
+Reset the owner account from the CLI (`n8n user-management:reset`) after dumping the database — 6.7 MB backup.
+  Workflows and credentials survived intact, including the meeting-minutes pipeline from July.
+- Installed Node.js, Claude Code (native installer), and registered `n8n-mcp` at project scope.
+- First MCP call failed: `n8n-mcp` ships an SSRF guard that blocks localhost by default.
+Fixed with `WEBHOOK_SECURITY_MODE=moderate`.
+- Cleaned up VS Code (7 extensions down to 6) and installed the Claude Code extension.

+**Mistake worth recording:** I assumed Claude Code needed Node.js and installed Node for that reason.
+It doesn't — the native installer is standalone.
+Node was still needed, but for `npx`, which runs `n8n-mcp`.
+Right action, wrong reasoning.
+I checked the official docs only after giving myself the answer.

+## What I decided (and why)

+**Align the `.env` to the volume's key, never the reverse.** The obvious move was to wipe the volume and start clean.
+That would have been the worst outcome: workflows and credentials live in PostgreSQL, encrypted with the key stored in the n8n volume.
+Wiping one leaves the other orphaned — visible workflows with permanently unreadable credentials.
+Aligning the `.env` is reversible and keeps both volumes coherent.

+**Back up before any reset, even a documented one.** The `user-management:reset` command is supposed to leave workflows untouched, and it did.
+I dumped the database first anyway.
+Ten seconds against the risk of losing July's pipeline.

+**Register the MCP server at project scope, not globally.** This finally explains the rule I'd noted on Windows without understanding it — that I must `cd` into the project before launching `claude`.
+The configuration lives in `~/n8n-local/.mcp.json`; launch from elsewhere and the file isn't read.
+It was never a quirk of the tool, just a consequence of the scope I'd chosen.
+In VS Code the same rule becomes: open `n8n-local` as the workspace root.

+**A technical lock beats a written convention.** I wanted a rule against deleting workflows through prompts.
+Writing it in a `CLAUDE.md` would only be a recommendation the model follows willingly.
+Instead I disabled the tool itself (`DISABLED_TOOLS=n8n_delete_workflow`).
+Deletion is still possible from the n8n interface, where I can see what I'm doing. **Honest caveat:** `n8n_workflow_versions` is still enabled and can restore or prune versions, so the destructive path isn't fully closed.

+**`moderate`, not `permissive`, for the SSRF guard.** The permissive mode would also open private network ranges.
+I only need localhost.

+**VS Code over the bare terminal.** No performance difference — same engine, same model, same MCP tools.
+The choice is purely ergonomic, and my work is file-and-Git-centred, which is exactly where a bare terminal loses.

+**Security note:** VS Code 1.132 now ships a native agent host.
+It read my `.mcp.json`, which contains the n8n API key in plaintext.
+Low risk here — local instance, key expires 6 November — but the principle stands: any agent opened on that folder sees that file. `.mcp.json` never goes into Git.

+## What's next

+**Association (team):**

+- Open LinkedIn and Instagram accounts — the communication division's first concrete step.
+- Keep prospecting for future mentors.

+**My side:**

+- Carry on building out the ecosystem on my own machine, and keep training on it.
+  Concretely, the open threads are: a `CLAUDE.md` for the stack (architecture, conventions, validate-before-publish), n8n's instance-level MCP server so automations can be triggered and not only built, and WhisperX restarted on demand to re-test the meeting pipeline.
+- Train specifically on the automations the association will need: administrative workflows, Drive management, automated emails.

+*What this gives the association: the environment set up today — Claude Code and VS Code, configured and verified — is the one I'll build the platform in.
+The Next.js work starts from here rather than from a blank machine.*